 Unless otherwise specified, xIRI shall include the timestamp and sequence number conditional attribute fields, with the timestamp value set to the time at which the event occurred.

-Unless otherwise specified, the LI_X2 "matched target identifier" conditional attribute shall be set to indicate what target identity was matched to generate the xIRI (see ETSI TS 103 221-2 [8] clause 5.3.18).
+Unless otherwise specified, the LI_X2 "Matched Target Identifier" conditional attribute shall be set to indicate what target identity was matched to generate the xIRI (see ETSI TS 103 221-2 [8] clause 5.3.18).

-Unless otherwise specified, the LI_X2 "other target identifier" conditional attribute (see ETSI TS 103 221-2 [8] clause 5.3.19) may be omitted by the POI if the other target identifiers known to the POI are already included in the payload.
+Unless otherwise specified, the LI_X2 "Other Target Identifier" conditional attribute shall be set with all other target identities present at the NF that contains the POI (see ETSI TS 103 221-2 [8] clause 5.3.19)..